 When it comes to supporting the black community, there are quite a few ways to do so.
 There’s service, whether it’s active service or donations.
 You can support their creative work through retweets/sharing their work, reading their blog posts (like this one so thank you!), watching their videos, etc. Another way is to become a customer for black-owned business!
-It’s been a mission of mine recently to look for brands that are black-owned or plant-based (or both) when shopping for damn near everything so I’ve consumed a list of black-owned business for you all to check out and hopefully support!
+It’s been a mission of mine recently to look for brands that are black-owned or plant-based (or both) when shopping for damn near everything so I’ve compiled a list of black-owned business for you all to check out and hopefully support!

 1. The Honey Pot Company